-Furthermore, traditional utility and regulatory models built on the assumption of the utility providing enough electricity to meet the entire needs of its service territory are under pressure by DER.
+Furthermore, traditional utility and regulatory models built on the assumption of the utility providing all of the enough-electricity necessary to meet customer the entire needs of its service territory are under pressure by DER.
 New investments will be needed to better handle this two-way flow of electricity, new ways of allowing the utility to recover its costs may be needed, and new assumptions around customer demand will be necessary to meet this challenge.
-A jurisdiction will need to identify its current status regarding DER, what role it expects DER to have in the future, understand the nature of DER adoption rates, and identify necessary policy developments to accommodate that future.
+A jurisdiction will need to identify its current status regarding DER,